 Please refer to Appendix A for a glossary of defined terms.

-The Personal Health Information Act (PHIA) came into effect on December 11, 1997, and governs the collection, use, and disclosure of Personal Information within Manitoba’s health care system.
+The Personal Health Information Act (PHIA) came into effect on December 11, 1997, and governs the collection, use, and disclosure of Personal Health Information within Manitoba’s health care system.
+The Personal Information Protection and Electronic Documents Act (PIPEDA), which came into effect in 2001 governs the collection, use and disclosure of Personal Information within Manitoba’s private sector.

 Privacy of Personal Information is an important principle in the provision of quality care to our patients.
 We understand the importance of protecting your Personal Information.
 We are committed to collecting, using and disclosing your Personal Information responsibly and in accordance with the law.
 We also try to be as open and transparent as possible about the way we handle your Personal Information.